turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 Read the following [article](https://www.fastcompany.com/3016031/leadership-now/are-you-an-introvert-or-an-extrovert-and-what-it-means-for-your-career) in preparation for this session.

+**Note:** If the reading was sent to students beforehand, have them complete the growth mindset recap; if it wasn't, have them read the article in the session and skip the growth mindset recap.
+The reading takes about 10 minutes.

 ### Introduction (2 minutes)
 You have started to work together in meaningful ways--during class, in pairing sessions, and in partner projects.
 That means that we are 100% certain you are about to experience (or already have) a clash in working styles.
 If we can discuss how we learn and work best, we can think about ways that we can better communicate our needs AND compromise in order to bring out the best in everyone.
 Today we are going to start with a quick growth mindset reflection and then dig into understanding the spectrum of workstyles we have in our cohorts.